 Although it is not possible to catalogue all the specific types of conduct that might violate this policy, members who exercise common sense and respect for the sensibility of others should not run afoul.
-Questions about what constitutes harassment behavior should be directed to SPE’s Senior Manager for Human Resources at the telephone number or email address below.
+Questions about what constitutes harassment behavior should be directed to SPE’s human resources director at the telephone number or email address below.

 How to Report a Concern

 Any staff member who feels harassed by a member, contractor, supplier, or customer should use the following complaint procedure:

 - Immediately inform the alleged harasser that his or her behavior is unwelcome.

 - If the staff member is not comfortable with confronting the alleged harasser or the alleged harasser does not cease the unwelcome conduct, then he/she should promptly contact SPE’s Human Resources Director Joe Healy in the London office at +44 207 299 3308.

 - If the staff member believes, for any reason, that the human resources director cannot address or has not addressed his or her complaint, then the member should contact either the CEO/Executive Vice President Mark Rubin at +1 972 952 9333, or the contact the SPE President.

 No person who reports an alleged violation of this policy in an appropriate manner will be subject to any adverseaction because of the complaint.